 North American Free Trade Agreement (NAFTA)(for American and Mexican citizens)

 Under international agreements that Canada has signed with many countries, expedited entry can be obtained not only for skilled professionals but also for intra-corporate transferees who have specialized knowledge or belong to the managerial or executive class.
-For example, with the NAFTA more than 60 professions qualify for expedited entry and do not require the kind of advertising as in Labour Market Opinions.
+For example, with the NAFTA more than 60 professions qualify for expedited entry and do not require the kind of advertising as in Labour Market Impact Assessments.

 - Business visitors